cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_13.rst

     .. image:: images/zodiac_signs.jpg
     .. image:: images/zodiac_signs_02.png

 #.
+Astronomy [天文学]

+    The branch of science that deals with celestial objects, space, and the physical universe as a whole.

+    In ancient times, observation of the sun, moon, stars, and planets formed the basis of timekeeping and navigation.
+Astronomy was greatly furthered by the invention of the optical telescope, but modern observations are made in all parts of the spectrum, including X-ray and radio frequencies, using terrestrial and orbiting instruments and space probes.

+#.
 Big Bang

     A fireball of radiation at extremely high temperature and density, but occupying a tiny volume,